Schaudge/petsc/doc/manual/dmplex.rst

 To use the PETSc API, we consecutively number the mesh pieces.
 The PETSc convention in 3 dimensions is to number first cells, then vertices, then faces, and then edges.
-In 2 dimensions the convention is to number faces, vertices, and then edges.
+In 2 dimensions, the convention is to number faces, vertices, and then edges.
 In terms of the labels in
 :numref:`fig_doubletMesh`, these numberings are